kruegdr/RadioRally/event_organizer.md

 ## Authentication
 To ensure net control is speaking with the corect team, each team is issued a unique authentication table at the beginning of the event.
 Use the provided spreadsheet to generate an authentication table.
 Copy-and paste the table as an image into the information packet for the teams.

+## Net Control and HQ Setup
+Several of your locations should be suitable to serve as HQ for an event.
+Try to locate them at shelters or buildings where picnic tables and bathrooms are available.
+Get at least two others to help you run the event and run net control.
+You will need to set up a temporary stations for all channels, and you should also have a backup plan for each station, including radio, coax, and antenna.
+Do not allow more than 5 people to participate in net control or organizing activities as this will complicate operations and decision making.

 Radio Rally © 2026 by KI4RXJ Darrell Krueger is licensed under CC BY-NC-SA 4.0